 Kaumba Primary School is in a zonal or "Mother" school in a rural area 1/2 hours drive from Monze town on unmade roads.
 In 2017 a classroom block, which had been built in 1940, collapsed in the rain leaving 350 children without classrooms.
 We worked with the community to build 3 new classrooms in 2018.
 This is the 4th school we re-built.
 In 2020 a total of 276 children are having lessons in these classrooms.

-We are very excited to announce that Kaumba Primary is twinned through the British Council Connecting Classrooms scheme with Catwg Primary school in Neath, South Wales.
+We were very pleased that Kaumba Primary is twinned through the British Council Connecting Classrooms scheme with Catwg Primary school in Neath, South Wales.

 We were pleased to get a grant to fence the school garden and provide lessons in permaculture gardening to the children, teachers and community.
-Wandering goats are a problem so the orange trees we gave the school have to be mover into the fenced area.
-We are fundraising to put taps in the garden to water the crops.
+Wandering goats are a problem so the orange trees we gave the school have to be moved into the fenced area.